BrickBot/BrickBot.github.io/index.md

 # Welcome to BrickBot!
 The page provides an index to the repositories comprising the BrickBot organization, as well as links to related resources.

+All projects imported to GitHub have been curated to varying degrees as part of the import process.
+Please feel free to join and contribute in whatever way you can, whether that might be cleaning up or updating documenation, converting text files to Markdown, setting up wikis, or updating code to work with the latest host platforms.

+The initial 50+ projects collected under this BrickBot organization on GitHub were found and gathered by Matthew Sheets.

 ## Disclaimer
 Neither this organization nor any of its included projects are associated in any way with Lego or any other companies.
 Follow [this link to access the official Lego MindStorms Website](http://mindstorms.lego.com/).